cfpb/Metro2/front-end/README.md

 ## Running the App Locally

+In the `front-end` directory:

 1. Run `yarn`.
 This is only necessary if the yarn packages have changed since the last time the app was started.
 2. Run `yarn dev`.
 3. Open [http://localhost:3000](http://localhost:3000)

 ## Available Scripts

-In the project directory, you can run:
+In the `front-end` directory, you can run:

 ### `yarn dev`